MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-certs.md

 # AD FS Troubleshooting - Certificates

-AD FS requires the following certificates in order to work correctly.
-Issues can occur if any of these certificates have not been setup or configured properly.
+AD FS requires specific certificates in order to work correctly.
+Issues can occur if any of these certificates haven't been setup or configured properly.

 ## Required certificates

-AD FS requires the following:
+Each of the required AD FS certificates have their own requirements:

 - **Federation trust** – Federation trust requires one of the following: 1.
 A certificate chained to a mutually trusted Internet root Certificate Authority (CA) is present in the trusted root store of both the claims provider and relying party Federation Servers; 2.
 A cross-certification design has been implemented in which each side has exchanged its root CA with its partner.
 3. Self-signed certificates that have been imported on each side where appropriate.
 - **Token-signing** – Each Federation Service computer requires a token-signing certificate.
 The claims provider token-signing certificate must be trusted by the relying party Federation Server.
 The relying party token-signing certificate must be trusted by all applications that receive tokens from the RP Federation Server.
 - **Secure Sockets Layer (SSL)** – The SSL certificate for the Federation Service must be present in a trusted store on the Federation Server proxy computer and have a valid chain to a trusted Certificate Authority (CA) store.
 - **Certificate Revocation List (CRL)** – For any certificate that has a CRL published, the CRL must be accessible to all clients and servers who need to access the certificate.

-If any of the above requirements are not configured correctly, AD FS will not work.
+If any of the above requirements are not configured correctly, AD FS won't work.

 ## Common things to check with certificates

 The following checklist can help you resolve a certificate issue.

 - Make sure that the certificate is trusted.
 - SSL certs need to be trusted by the clients.
   - Token signing certificates need to be trusted by the relying parties
 - Check the trust chain - every cert in the chain needs to be valid.
 - Verify the certificate expiration date.
 - Check Certificate Revocation List (CRL) accessibility.
   - Make sure the CDP field is populated.
   - Manually browse to the CDP.
 - Make sure the certificate has not been revoked.

 ## Common certificate errors